Submitting Patches Back to Master¶

 Commits should be small and do just one thing.
 If a change touches multiple libraries then there should be a separate commit per library, and a separate commit per vehicle directory.
 This is true even if it means that intermediate commits break the build.

 Subsystem: brief description Longer description...

-APM_Control: reduce the number of parameter saves in autotune don't save a parameter unless it has changed by 0.1%
+APM_Control: reduce the number of parameter saves in autotune do not save a parameter unless it has changed by 0.1%

-- if you have access to a Linux build environment then build your modified tree using Tools/scripts/build_all.sh.
+if you have access to a Linux build environment then build your modified tree using Tools/scripts/build_all.sh.
 That will test that all the builds for different boards and vehicle types work.
-If you don’t have a Linux build environment then please test the build for APM2 and PX4 and rover, copter and plane if your changes may affect those environments.
+If you don’t have a Linux build environment then please test the build for Pixhawk boards and rover, copter and plane if your changes may affect those vehicles.

-Check the list of change at the bottom of the page only includes your intended changes, then press “Click to create pull request for this comparison”.
+Check the list of changes at the bottom of the page only includes your intended changes, then push the “Create pull request” button.

 You can track the state of your PR from the Pulls list.